SeyyedKhandon/qpack/README.md

 - 4- [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker) - Spelling checker for source code

 - 5- [Import Cost](https://marketplace.visualstudio.com/items?itemName=wix.vscode-import-cost) - Display import/require package size in the editor

+**Notes**:

+- To enable `Sonar lint`, you have to install `java runtime environment(jre)`, which it will ask to download it when it has been installed.

+- You can use [Tech Debt Metrics](https://marketplace.visualstudio.com/items?itemName=Stepsize.tech-debt-tracker) as a complement to `CodeMetrics` metric checker(But it is too heavy!).

 ## Recommended Extension pack